 These are all normal feelings and over time will pass.
 Just remember to be gentle and kind to yourself as go through the emotions.

-Understanding chronic illnesses (diseases) is a very important factor to becoming more comfortable with your life changing.
-Chronic illnesses happen to people unexpectedly and are often times not caused by the person actions.
+Understanding chronic illnesses (diseases) is a very important factor in becoming more comfortable with your life changing.
+Chronic illnesses happen to people unexpectedly and are often times not caused by the personnel actions.
 The illness cannot be spread from person to person and cannot be prevented or cured by medication.
 One common example is asthma.

 - Sometimes the cause of your illness is unknown

 - You may have been exposed to something in the environment that caused the illness

 The uplifting part is that as you learn more about the chronic illness you learn how to care for yourself and how to adjust your life.
 You learn to manage the illness and not let the illness manage you.